-Served in a homemade tomato sauce of basil, garlic and chili peppers, these spicy meatballs are simply seasoned, gluten-free and recommended as a stand alone dish, served traditionally over pasta or as a meatball sub.
+Served in a homemade tomato sauce of basil, garlic and chili peppers, these spicy meatballs are simply seasoned, gluten-free and recommended as a stand-alone dish, served traditionally over pasta or as a meatball sub.

-Whenever we get cravings for meatballs there’s two ways we imagine it going down.
+Whenever we get cravings for meatballs there are two ways we imagine it going down.
 Of course, we’d be lying if we didn’t say Lady and the Tramp style; Philip rolling a meatball over with his nose and us ending the night with a kiss as we share a single spaghetti noodle.
 And the other, a little less messy but equally as dramatic, is a giant pan filled with Spicy Meatballs Baked in Tomato Sauce and Mozzarella.

 Chef Sous Chef

 How to Make Our Spicy and Gluten-Free Meatballs